Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / Varies

 App Family is a publisher on Google Play.
-They specialize in baby games, toddler apps, and kids stuff in general.
-Most of their games are simple, fun, and even a little bit educational.
-They almost all feature simple mechanics and we really like their super simple stuff like the balloon pop game.
+They specialize in baby games, toddler apps, and kids’ stuff in general.
+Most of their games are simple, fun, and even educational.
+They almost all feature simple mechanics, and we like their super simple stuff, like the balloon pop game.
 Nothing requires more than a few taps or swipes to get right.
-Some of them are jigsaw puzzle-style games while others are just regular puzzle games.
+Some are jigsaw puzzle-style games, while others are just regular puzzle games.
 They all have free versions with optional pro versions available as in-app purchases.

 Drawing for Kids